n1kFord/hoobank/README.md

 ### About:

-This is an educational website-project about a bank.
+This is an educational react-project about a bank.
 Whole project styles are written on TailwindCSS.

 ## How to run: